NormalChess/NormalChess-Repo/variant.md

 *also this is a W.I.P outline of the variant, and things will change*

+## Checks

+There are no checks in Normal Chess (definitely not because I don't want to program them), capture your opponents king(s) to win.

 ## Pawn

-The pawn is still a simple pawn, but with one change.
+The pawn is still a simple pawn, but with two changes.
 The pawn can now surf "en passant," an example can be found here:

 ![surfing en passant](https://user-images.githubusercontent.com/123427599/218216917-7f6c961a-af86-4ffc-8c8d-45232f82da4f.png)

+> King Promotion

+The pawn can now promote to a king.
+The enemy has to capture both kings to win.

 ## Chat